-But we are not yet!
-Sram has embarked on a special project to MAXIMISE customer confusion with regards to their 12speed chains by introducing a new groupset, that also uses a Flat top chain - most of which look exactly like the prior existing Flat top chains, but for which they are officially not cross compatible.
+Alas we are not done yet!
+Sram has embarked on special project to MAXIMISE customer confusion with regards to their 12speed chains by introducing a new groupset, that also uses a Flat top chain - most of which look exactly like the prior existing Flat top chains, but for which they are officially not cross compatible.

 This department appears to have been highly motivated to achieve great things.
-They decided to also give the new "T-Type" Flat top chains model names extremely similar to their existing sram eagle groupset chains, but they are not compatible at all with sram eagle mtb groupsets either.
+They decided to also give the new "T-Type" Flat top chains model names extremely similar to their existing sram AXS eagle groupset chains, but they are not compatible at all with sram AXS eagle mtb groupsets either.
+They even put "eagle" in the model names to maximize the opportunity one has to purchase the incorrect chain for their Sram drivetrain.
+Again this department appears to be highly motivated.

-This way, they ensured that for existing Sram Axs Road / XPLR customers, or existing sram Eagle MTB customers, as well as customers on the new "T-Type" transmission - That all could experience the best chance possible to be confused and purchase the incorrect chain for their system.
+Overall, Sram has ensured that for existing Sram Axs Road / Xplr customers, or existing sram Eagle MTB customers, as well as customers on the new "T-Type" transmission - That all of their existing customer demographics experience the best opportunities possible to purchase the incorrect chain.

-Ok - to add some balance - SRAM - I luv you, I think you brought a lot of amazingness to cycling, and your rollout of UDH and then to T-Type transmission is masterclass.
-Just from my tiny little niche spot in cycling focussed on chains and lubricants - The current situation created WILL cause customer confusion, customers purchasing the incorrect chain for their system, potentially suffering failures, or at least inconvenience, and inconvenience for retailers to sort refunds / exchanges.
+Ok - to add some balance - SRAM - I luv you, I think you brought a lot of amazingness to cycling, and your rollout of UDH and then to T-Type transmission was an absolute masterclass.
+And a number of your chains and components have amazing wear life - the best in the industry.
+Honestly - so much great work on so many fronts and I am overall a very happy customer across multiple bikes I put to hard use.
+Just from my tiny little niche spot in cycling focussed on chains and lubricants - The current situation created DOES cause customer confusion, with customers purchasing the incorrect chain for their system, which is honestly not great for all involved.